Space Manager

 1. Use the Search field to find a device by name or identifier.

-2. From the Device Type drop-down list, select either Wired or BLE to filter devices by category.
+2. From the Device Type drop-down list, choose the category to filter devices.
+The options are:

-3. From the Sensors drop-down list, select any required sensor-related devices option to refine the display.
+3. From the Sensors drop-down list, choose any required sensor-related devices option to refine the display.

 The options are: